How to livestream like a pro gamer

 Having a face to go along with your voice is important, so position yourself somewhere with flattering light and aim a good quality webcam directly at your face.
 Most people seem to prefer setting their camera up in a place where their face is in ¾ profile onscreen, but there isn't any hard and fast rule.

 Add in a good mic, and you're golden.
-Razer's Seiren Pro is a good choice, especially since it has "Pro" right there in the name.
-On top of sounding great, the Sieren Pro has XLR output, meaning you can plug it into a professional mixing board if you really want to go the extra mile.
+Razer's Seiren and Seiren Elite are good choices, especially since the latter has 'Elite' right there in the name.
+On top of sounding great, the Sieren Elite a built-in high-pass filter that cuts out unwanted low-frequency vibrations, like footsteps or the rumble of an air conditioner.

 Webcams with Intel's Realsense technology can scrub the background out without need for a green sheet, but I found the best results were with a physical screen rather than software.